Board and Secretariat

 INPUD’s Secretariat, which is registered in the United Kingdom, works on policy and advocacy, programmes, finance and administration, and management.

-Anton began working in harm reduction; health support (HIV, TB and viral hepatitis); and advocacy in Ukrainian NGOs in 2010.
+Anton began working in harm reduction, health support (HIV, TB and viral hepatitis) and advocacy in Ukrainian NGOs in 2010.
 In 2013, he began work for the International Alliance for Public Health, coordinating international and national projects of HIV, TB and viral hepatitis prevention and treatment among key populations as well as advising on communities, rights and gender issues.
-Anton founded drug user network PUD.UA in Ukraine and membership of drug user network boards has included INPUD (Chair 2023 – 2025) as a representative of the Eurasian network (ENPUD), and EKPC (aka EKHN).
-His consumer representation roles have included the Communities Delegation of the Global Fund Board and CCM of Ukraine.
+Anton founded drug user network PUD.UA in Ukraine, and membership of drug user network boards has included INPUD (Chair 2023-2025) as a representative of the Eurasian network (ENPUD) and EKPC (aka EKHN).
+His consumer representation roles have included the Communities Delegation of the Global Fund Board and the CCM of Ukraine.
 From 2021 to 2025, Anton was a Programme Manager on Quality of Life in the patient-led NGO, the European AIDS Treatment Group.

-Olga Szubert, `Deputy Director` – Olga joined the INPUD Secretariat in 2022 as Programme Oversight.
+Olga Szubert, `Deputy Director` — Olga joined the INPUD Secretariat in 2022 as Programme Oversight.
 She was promoted to Deputy Director in 2025 in recognition of her commitment to our work and proven track record in balancing strategic operational management with staff empowerment and development.
-Previously Olga worked as Senior Policy Officer at Harm Reduction International (HRI) where she undertook original research and policy analysis of emerging and current priorities for harm reduction funding, developed advocacy recommendations for the UN and governments and managed HRI’s campaign for a redirection of funds from ineffective drug law enforcement to harm reduction.
-Prior to HRI, Olga worked as International Officer at Stonewall – leading LGBTQI organisation in the UK, and as Policy Officer at Frontline AIDS.
+Previously, Olga worked as Senior Policy Officer at Harm Reduction International (HRI), where she undertook original research and policy analysis of emerging and current priorities for harm reduction funding, developed advocacy recommendations for the UN and governments, and managed HRI’s campaign for a redirection of funds from ineffective drug law enforcement to harm reduction.
+Before HRI, Olga worked as International Officer at Stonewall, a leading LGBTQI+ organisation in the UK, and as Policy Officer at Frontline AIDS.
 Between March and August 2022, Olga worked for a Polish humanitarian organisation supporting Ukrainian refugees.

-Annie Madden, Project Lead – Annie was the CEO of the Australian Injecting & Illicit Drug Users League (AIVL) from 2000 – 2016 and the EO of the NSW Users & AIDS Association (NUAA) from 1994 – 2000.
-She also works 2 days/week as the ED of Harm Reduction Australia (HRA) of which she is a founding member.
+Annie Madden, Project Lead — Annie was the CEO of the Australian Injecting & Illicit Drug Users League (AIVL) from 2000 to 2016 and the EO of the NSW Users & AIDS Association (NUAA) from 1994 to 2000.
+She also works 2 days/week as the ED of Harm Reduction Australia (HRA), of which she is a founding member.
 Annie previously worked with INPUD as a lead consultant on our peer-led research regarding COVID-19, drug decriminalisation and a WHO key populations qualitative study.
 She joins us 3 days/week as the UNITAIDS Project Lead.

-Chantelle Griebenhouw, Administration and Finance Support Officer – Chantelle joined the INPUD team in April of 2022 as Admin and Finance Support Officer.
-She holds a BComm degree in Industrial and Organizational psychology and has 15 years’ experience in office and financial administration.
-She gains great satisfaction from contributing to the successful day-to-day operations in the organization.
+Chantelle Griebenhouw, Administration and Finance Support Officer — Chantelle joined the INPUD team in April of 2022 as Admin and Finance Support Officer.
+She holds a BComm degree in Industrial and Organisational psychology and has 15 years of experience in office and financial administration.
+She gains great satisfaction from contributing to the successful day-to-day operations in the organisation.

 Board of Directors

 INPUD is governed by a Board of Directors representing the eight regional member networks and INWUD.
-These Directors are elected by the regions, are responsible for the stewardship of INPUD, and accountable to the Boards of Steering Committees of their respective networks.
+These Directors are elected by the regions, are responsible for the stewardship of INPUD and are accountable to the Boards of Steering Committees of their respective networks.

 Louise Beale Vincent, United States (Vice Chair)

-Representative of North American Network of People who Use Drugs (NANPUD)
+Representative of the North American Network of People who Use Drugs (NANPUD)

 Hassan Turaif, Bahrain (Treasurer)

-Representative of Middle East and North African Network of People who Use Drugs (MENANPUD)
+Representative of the Middle East and North African Network of People who Use Drugs (MENANPUD)

 Happy Assan, Tanzania

-Representative of International Network of Women who Use Drugs (INWUD)
+Representative of the International Network of Women who Use Drugs (INWUD)

 Ernesto Cortes, Costa Rica

-Representative of Latin American Network of People who Use Drugs (LANPUD)
+Representative of the Latin American Network of People who Use Drugs (LANPUD)

 Jane Marie Dicka, Australia

-Representative of Pasifika Network of People who Use Drugs (PasifikaNPUD)
+Representative of the Pacific Network of People who Use Drugs (PANPUD)

 John Melhus, Norway

-Representative of European Network of People who Use Drugs (EuroNPUD)
+Representative of the European Network of People who Use Drugs (EuroNPUD)

 Johann P Nadela, Philippines

-Representative of Network of Asian People who Use Drugs (NAPUD)
+Representative of the Network of Asian People who Use Drugs (NAPUD)

 Kassim Nyuni, Zanzibar

-Representative of African Network of People who Use Drugs (AfricaNPUD)
+Representative of the African Network of People who Use Drugs (AfricaNPUD)